 Launchpad’s arts and crafts programme offers a therapeutic outlet for clients and an opportunity to learn practical skills.
 Our sewing classes teach clients to make home furnishings, such as cushions, and how to hem clothes – and one client even made her own dress.
 Clients can express themselves through art and have showcased their work at exhibitions, painted the famous Launchpad wall along the alley into Merchants Place and created murals at the YMCA in Reading.

 Helping people get back into work is something Launchpad is passionate about, which is why we coordinate the distribution of The Big Issue in Reading.
 This means recruiting and training Big Issue vendors, monitoring pitches in the town, and managing the income from weekly sales of Big Issue.
 Big Issue vendors are not always Launchpad clients but they are either homeless, at risk of losing their home or don’t have a stable place to live.
-By selling the newspaper, they are able to work for a living as they receive £1.25 from each sale.
+By selling the magazine, they are able to work for a living as they receive £1.50 from each sale.

 *Launchpad is committed to the privacy and confidentiality of the information provided to us by our clients.
 Read our privacy statement for more details.*